 New York Fashion Week is almost all over; the designers have shown their collection, we’ve oohed and gasped at the clothes and read all about the gossip and after parties.
 So here is my definitive rundown of the week, in handy little bites for you.
-I’ll do a quick rundown of the best shows from …
+I’ll do a quick rundown …

 It’s New York Fashion Week!
 Yay!
 Fashion month has officially begun!
 And before we all die from fatigue of catwalk shows, presentations, the coolest after-parties and everything else related to fashion month, let’s take a moment to enjoy the beauty of this season.
-Because it’s gonna be a long slog until Paris Fashion Week wraps …
+Because it’s gonna be a long slog …

 This is my last report on New York Fashion Week, and this time I thought I’d focus on the smaller brands showing on the various catwalks.
 There’s the diffusion line by Victoria Beckham showing for the first time at New York Fashion Week; young label Brood, only in its fourth season and already growing; and Rodarte from the Mulleavy sisters, which always proves to be an editorial favourite.